magowiz/devildex/README.md

 ## Installation

 ### 1. System Dependencies
-Before installing the application, you need to install several system packages required for `wxPython` and its dependencies.
+DevilDex, being a desktop application built with `wxPython`, relies on certain system-level libraries, especially for its webview component (`wx.html2.WebView`).
+While `pip install wxPython` handles most Python-level dependencies, you might need to install additional system packages depending on your operating system.

+#### Windows
+Typically, no additional system dependencies are required beyond a standard Python installation, as `wxPython` wheels for Windows are usually self-contained.

+#### macOS
+Similar to Windows, `pip install wxPython` should handle most dependencies.
+If you encounter issues, ensure you have Xcode Command Line Tools installed (`xcode-select --install`).

+#### Linux
+For Linux distributions, you'll generally need GTK3 development libraries and WebKit2GTK.
+The specific package names vary by distribution.

-**On Debian/Ubuntu-based systems:**
+**Debian/Ubuntu-based systems:**
 ```bash
 sudo apt-get update
 sudo apt-get install -y \